vuoz/chalk/Readme.md

-# Important notice
-Right now there is an issue in the PCB once reversed for the right side.
+# Important notice: Currently there  is an issue in the PCB once reversed for the right side.

 That shorts GND and RST together, which leads to permanent resetting of the controller.
 I am currently updating the PCB to fix this issue.
 Apologies for everybody effected by this.
 Do not order new PCBs until this notice is gone.
+Fix is being tracked on this [branch](https://github.com/vuoz/chalk/tree/fix01)

 # Chalk, an ultra low profile split keyboard
 ![preview](./imgs/IMG_5436.jpeg)